Skip to main content

 Best use caseAgents, exploit developmentshellcode, OS devScriptingImplants, tooling

-Why Rust for malware
+Why Rust for offensive tooling

 #